LacunaSoftware/PkiExpressSamples/Java/README.md

 # PKI Express - Java sample project

-This project shows how to use PKI Express on Java using the [Spring MVC](http://spring.io/) framework.
+This project shows how to use [PKI Express](https://docs.lacunasoftware.com/articles/pki-express/) on Java using the [Spring MVC](http://spring.io/) framework.

+> To use PKI Express, you'll need a license file.
+Please [contact us](https://www.lacunasoftware.com/en/home/purchase)
+> to get a free trial license.

 ## Running the project